yella1603/LLM-Safety-For-PatientQA/README.md

 # Evaluating Safety of Large Language Models for Patient-facing Medical Question Answering

-Supplemental code: "Evaluating Safety of Large Language Models for Patient-facing Medical Question Answering."
+This is the code for our paper "Evaluating Safety of Large Language Models for Patient-facing Medical Question Answering." in Proceedings of the 4th Machine Learning for Health Symposium, PMLR.

 ## Requirements
 The required packages to run this code are listed in: